Stop Overeating & Be Done With Dieting Forever

 The first rule of medicine is Do No Harm, so being a perfectionist does help to protect you from making mistakes.
 But you can also use perfectionism against yourself.
 Any perceived failure causes you to question your ability to practice medicine.
 You make a mistake at work and you're devastated.
 You question yourself and your abilities.
 Doubting yourself feels awful, so you eat because eating makes you feel better.

 You know how to work hard.
 You wouldn't have made it this far in medicine if you didn't.
-But your ability to fix things by working harder doesn't work when it comes to binge eating.
-You can work as hard as you want, but until you learn why you binge eat and how to stop it, you aren't going to get the results you want...a life without binge eating.
+But your ability to fix things by working harder doesn't work when it comes to overeating.
+You can work as hard as you want, but until you learn why you overeat and how to stop it, you aren't going to get the results you want...a life without overeating.

 Being able to think and work independently is critical for physicians.
 Even though we work in teams, we ultimately bear the responsibility for what happens to our patients.
-When it comes to binge eating, trying to fix it on your own simply won't work.
+When it comes to overeating, trying to fix it on your own simply won't work.
 I know because I tried it myself (and repeatedly failed) for many years.
 My role as your coach is to help you through every phase of your journey.
-If you're truly ready to be done with binge eating, I'm ready to help you make it happen.
+If you're truly ready to be done with overeating, I'm ready to help you make it happen.

 HI!
 I'M TRINA.